patelnav/familytime/README.md

   <p><em>Visualizing the precious moments spent with your children</em></p>
 </div>

 A tool that visualizes the time parents spend with their children throughout their parenting journey.
-The algorithm takes into account various real-world factors to provide a realistic estimation of daily active and passive time spent with children.
+The algorithm takes into account various real-world factors to provide a realistic estimation of daily hours spent with children, showing both weekday and weekend patterns on a yearly basis.

+## Features

+- **Yearly Timeline**: Shows time spent with children from one year before first child's birth through 20 years after last child's birth
+- **Weekday/Weekend Split**: Separate calculations for weekday and weekend hours to reflect different schedules
+- **Multiple Children**: Accounts for overlapping time and shared activities with multiple children
+- **Work Pattern Support**: Accommodates various work arrangements from stay-at-home to flexible schedules
+- **Shareable Results**: Results can be shared via URL, preserving all input data

 ## Branding